lextoumbourou/notes/notes/reference/papers/a-discriminative-feature-learning-approach-for-deep-face-recognition.md

 Discriminative features have two properties:

-* features from the same class should be close together: "inter-class dispensation."
+* features from the same class should be close together, aka "inter-class dispensation."
-* features from different classes should be far apart: "intra-class compactness."
+* features from different classes should be far apart, aka "intra-class compactness."

 In Fig 1. we see a typical image classification pipeline, comparing separable and discriminative features.

 ![Fig 1.
 Showing a typical image classification pipeline and the difference between separable and discriminative features](/_media/center-loss-fig-1.png)

-Typically recognition pipelines use the Nearest Neighbours or K Nearest Neighbours step to classify faces based on the distance to other identities instead of label predictions.
+Typically recognition pipelines use a Nearest Neighbours or K Nearest Neighbours step to classify faces based on the distance to other identities instead of label predictions.

 Constructing a loss function for discriminative feature learning is challenging.